NITCbase/nitcbase.github.io/docs/Misc/GDB.md

 :::

-Once you've done that, you should be able to view program listings in the debugger.
+Once you've done that, you should be able to debug your program in the debugger.

 Your text editor/IDE might already come with debug functionality built-in.
 You can find below config for various text editors and IDEs to take advantage of their frontends.